 5. Root cause analysis

-Use InvGate Service Desk to perform root cause analysis on recurring issues.
+Use InvGate Service Management to perform root cause analysis on recurring issues.
 This can help identify underlying problems and allow IT staff to address them.
 AI's predictive suggestions can also help agents identify when a ticket is related to a major incident that needs to be attended.

 6. Regular audits